 - 2006–Present: Robert Sataloff, MD, DMA, FACS, chair

-Our department offers medical students extensive exposure to the specialty, which encompasses the diagnosis and treatment of diseases of the head and neck, including the ears, nose and sinuses, oral cavity, larynx, pharynx and other disorders elsewhere in the neck.
-State-of-the-art diagnostic and surgical techniques are offered in aesthetic and reconstructive facial plastic surgery, the treatment of head and neck neoplasms, the treatment of otologic and skull base disease, care of voice disorders, and in all other subspecialties of otolaryngology.
+Our department offers medical students extensive exposure to the specialty, which encompasses the diagnosis and treatment of diseases of the head and neck, including the ears, nose and sinuses, oral cavity, larynx, pharynx and other disorders elsewhere in the head and neck.
+State-of-the-art diagnostic and surgical techniques are offered in aesthetic and reconstructive facial plastic surgery, treatment of head and neck neoplasms, the treatment of otologic and skull base disease, care of voice disorders, and in all other subspecialties of otolaryngology.

 Learn more about the Department of Otolaryngology